4th-earth/site-fourth-earth/site-raw/content.md

 :    One or more activities attempted or performed within the Setting.
 :    MAY NOT be restricted to Characters within the Setting.

+Action Type
+:    Represents an Action or collection of Actions that can be improved over time.

+Battery Point
+:    A sub-aspect of a Life Battery.

 Character
 :    A noun personified in the Setting of the game.

+Character Time
+:    The amount of time that passes for Characters within the Setting.

 Dice Pool
 :    A collection of dice, or random numbers within a range.